Amid Minnesota Fraud Scandal, Legitimate Autism Centers Face Closure

 She said she has recently been forced to put hundreds of thousands of her own dollars into keeping the center afloat because the state didn’t pay a single claim for nearly two months.

-Because of the payment delays, Larson said autism centers like hers are being forced to reduce hours, cut staff, and close in some instances.
-Families are scrambling for help, disabled children and adults are regressing, and parents are leaving jobs to care for their disabled loved ones.
+Larson said that because of the payment delays, autism centers such as hers are being forced to reduce hours, cut staff, and, in some instances, close.
+Families are scrambling for help, disabled children and adults are regressing, and parents are leaving jobs to care for their disabled loved ones, she said.

-Larson told The Epoch Times her facility can’t continue much longer.
+Larson told The Epoch Times that her facility can’t continue much longer.

 “The feds say it’s the state.
-The state says it’s the feds,” Larson said.
+The state says it’s the feds,” she said.

 “The kids are going to be the collateral damage.”

-The U.S. Department of Health and Human Services paused child care and family assistance funds to Minnesota in early January due to the alleged rampant fraud.
+The U.S. Department of Health and Human Services paused child care and family assistance funds to Minnesota in early January because of the alleged rampant fraud.
 The state is appealing.

-The Minnesota Department of Human Services told The Epoch Times via email that the federal government’s threat of withholding funds is “not impacting the current payment situation.”
+The Minnesota Department of Human Services told The Epoch Times via email that the federal government’s threat of withholding funds is not affecting the current payment situation.

 However, Larson’s center accumulated nearly two months of unpaid claims from Dec.
 5 to Jan.
 29, totaling more than $600,000.